Preparing data for a listing¶

-This topic contains guidance for preparing to create a listing, including how to prepare a share for a listing.
+This topic contains guidance for preparing to create a listing, including how to prepare a data product for different types of listings.

 Prepare to create a listing¶